AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 </body>
 ```

-It's necessary to use {api:anychart#onDocumentLoad}onDocumentLoad(){api} method to let the code run after the page and all external files are loaded.
+Use the {api:anychart#onDocumentLoad}onDocumentLoad(){api} method to let the code run after the page is loaded with all external files.

 ```
 anychart.onDocumentLoad(function() {